samyama-ai/optimization_algorithms/docs/algorithms/index.md

 - **Rao-2**: Useful when the average fitness of the population provides meaningful guidance.
 - **Rao-3**: Effective when you want a decreasing influence of the best solution over time.
 - **TLBO**: Excellent for large-scale problems and when you want a two-phase approach to optimization.
+- **QOJAYA**: When you need better exploration capabilities than standard Jaya, especially for multimodal problems.
+- **GOTLBO**: When you need faster convergence than standard TLBO for complex problems.
+- **ITLBO**: When you need better solution quality than standard TLBO, especially for constrained problems.
+- **MO-TLBO**: When you have multiple competing objectives and need a set of trade-off solutions.

-For most problems, it is recommended to start with Jaya or TLBO due to their parameter-free nature and good general performance, then try the other algorithms if needed.
+For most single-objective problems, it is recommended to start with Jaya, TLBO, or their enhanced versions (QOJAYA, GOTLBO, ITLBO) due to their parameter-free nature and good general performance.
+For multi-objective problems, MO-TLBO is the recommended choice.